Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 #### Stacks service considerations

-In order for stacks to properly trace resources between 2 separate stack PUTs, the key for a resource's extension details becomes the deployment ID, extension alias, extension name, and extension version.
-The extension alias can be changed between 2 separate deployment runs including the edge case where 2 extension's aliases are swapped, so stacks must record the extension name and version.
+In order for stacks to properly trace resources between 2 separate stack PUTs, the key for a resource's extension details becomes the deployment ID, extension alias, extension name, extension version, and configuration ID.
+The extension alias can be changed between 2 separate deployment runs including the edge case where 2 extension's aliases are swapped, so stacks must record extension name, version.

 There is scenario where a user can reuse the same deployment module with the same name but supply different extension configurations.
 The resources will be distinguished by their identifiers, but deployment extensions will only be distinguished by their configuration.
-This makes it possible that a resource's extension key can resolve to 1-to-many configurations.
-Ideally, deployments would throw during deployment time if there is a nested deployment ID conflict.
-It currently does not and just overwrites the previous deployment, provided there's no concurrent deployment conflict that would result in a 409 CONFLICT.
-This would be a breaking change and is not detectable during preflight due to deployment names being non-deterministic.
-Without this error being raised, there are 2 possible outcomes for stack extensible resource deletions that fall under this scenario:
+This makes it possible that a resource's deployment service extension key can resolve to 1-to-many configurations.
+Deployments currently allows multiple nested deployments with the same ID so long as they are not ran concurrently.
+Without an conflict error being raised, there are 2 possible outcomes for stack extensible resource deletions that fall under this scenario:

 1. The extension resource deletion fails and is not resolvable without manually deleting the resource.
 1. Using the wrong configuration for a resource can result in unintended side effects in the user's extension environment.
-  This is

 There are a couple of way for stacks to mitigate this problem without changes to the deployment service's behavior:

 1. Throw an error during deletion and do not delete resources where there is ambiguous configuration.
-1. Store a hash of the configuration on the resource reference or assign configurations a randomly generated ID and assign the resource reference a configuration ID.
+1. Store a configuration ID provided by the deployment service for each extension and extensible resource to link it to the correct configuration.

 ### Reference evaluation failures